C-NERD/clinical-notes/pages/Pulmonary embolism.md

-- Obstruction of the pulmonary artery or one of its branches by an embolus
+- Obstruction of the pulmonary artery or one of itsbranches by an embolus